 Expiration, Inspiration, Retention, and expiration are the four processes of Pranayama.

-He should press the right nostril with right thumb and gradually exhale through the left nostril.
-Then inhale through the left nostril for sixteen matras, retain for a count of sixty-four matras and exhale through right nostril for thirty-two matras.
-The process should be repeated again and again in the reverse and direct order.
+He should press the right nostril with the right thumb and gradually exhale through the left nostril.
+Then, inhale through the left nostril for sixteen matras, retain for a count of sixty-four Matras, and exhale through the right nostril for thirty-two matras.
+Likewise, he should repeat the process again and again in reverse and direct order.
 That means after exhaling through the right nostril, he should inhale through the same nostril and repeat the process.

-By doing this practice, all the Nadis are filled with Prana and the body becomes like a pot filled with air.
-The ten Vayus are in motion and the lotus of the heart will become full blown.
-In there, the yogi could see the Atman, the Ever Pure Lord Vasu Deva.
+By doing this practice, Prana fills all the Nadis and the body becomes like a pot full of air.
+The ten Vayus are in motion and the lotus of the heart will become full-blown.
+In there, the yogi could see the Atman, the Pure Lord Vasu Deva.

-He should practice up to eighty Kumbhakas at a time, four times daily at dawn, mid-day, evening and Mid-night.
+Similarly, he should practice up to eighty Kumbhakas at a time, four times daily at dawn, mid-day, evening, and midnight.
 One who does this for a single will destroy all his sins.
 Three years of such practice will make the yogi an accomplished adept.
 For him, Prana and senses will be under his control.
-He will become radiant, strong and robust with little sleep and moderate food.
+He will become radiant, strong, and robust with little sleep and moderate food.
 He will conquer unnatural death and attain longevity.

 During the practice, he who experiences profuse sweat is of an inferior type.
-For him, all sins and ailments are destroyed.
+For him, all sins and ailments cease to exist.

-He who experiences a tremor of the body is of medium type.
-For him, all sins, ailments and incurable diseases are destroyed.
+Likewise, he who experiences a tremor of the body is of medium type.
+For him, all sins, ailments, and incurable diseases cease to exist.

-He who experiences levitation is of a superior type.
-He will have a light body, pass a small amount of urine and evacuate negligible amount of faecal matter.
+Likewise, he who experiences levitation is of a superior type.
+Moreover, he will have a light body, pass a small amount of urine, and evacuate a negligible amount of fecal matter.
 He will survive on moderate food.
-He is always alert and has command over his sense organs.
-He has the quick intellect and penetrating vision of past, present, and future.
-He is the very master of himself.
+Furthermore, he is always alert and has command over his sense organs.
+He has a quick intellect and a penetrating vision of the past, present, and future.
+Also, he is the very master of himself.

-He who has given up Rechaka, Puraka and performs Kumbhaka alone at all the three Sandhya-s (dawn, mid-day, and Twilight), will find nothing beyond his reach.
+He who has given up Rechaka, and Puraka, and performs Kumbhaka alone at all the three Sandhya-s (dawn, mid-day, and Twilight), will find nothing beyond his reach.

-The yogi should project his prana and mind (Pranayama with Dharana) to the points of the knot of the navel, the tip of the nose and big toes at Sandhya-s or always.
+The yogi should project his prana and mind (Pranayama with Dharana) to the points of the knot of the navel, the tip of the nose, and big toes at Sandhya-s or always.
 By doing so, he will get rid of the clutches of all diseases and fatigue.
-By such Dharana on the knot of the navel, all diseases of the belly are cured.
-By Dharana on the tip of the nose, longevity and lightness of the body are gained.
-He who drinks the air after drawing it with his tongue at the time of Brahma Muhurta (4.30 am to 5.15 am) for three months is bestowed with great power of speech.
+Likewise, such Dharana on the knot of the navel, gives cure from all diseases of the belly.
+Similarly, Dharana on the tip of the nose gives longevity and lightness to the body.
+He who drinks the air after drawing it with his tongue at the time of Brahma Muhurta (4.30 am to 5.15 am) for three months will have great power of speech.
 Six months of practice will bestow him with the destruction of great disorders.
-By Dharana on the part of the body afflicted with the disease, that part of the body will get cured.
+Likewise, By Dharana on the part of the body afflicted with the disease, that part of the body will get cured.

-There are three primary Nadis, Susumna, Ida and Pingala.
+There are three primary Nadis, Susumna, Ida, and Pingala.
 Normally Prana goes either through Ida or Pingala.
-Course through them is changed by turns.
-Prana going through Susumna is possible only in case of yogis.
+Course through them turns after a particular time.
+Prana going through Susumna is possible only in the case of yogis.
 For others, Prana goes through the right nostril and left nostril alternatively.

-Projecting the Prana at eighteen seats (Marma Sthana) of the body and changing the seat from one to another is called Pratyahara.
-The eighteen Marma Sthana are
+Projecting the Prana at eighteen seats (Marma Sthana) of the body and changing the seat from one to another is Pratyahara.
+The eighteen Marma Sthana are as below.

 - Big toes of the feet